Frequently Asked Questions

 The University does not accept complaints made by third parties unless the student concerned has provided explicit agreement for them to do so, and the reasons for doing so are justifiable, for example, if your case is particularly sensitive and you don’t feel comfortable raising issues yourself.

 The University regards all forms of harassment as unacceptable and we treat incidents seriously and with sensitivity.
 We encourage students who feel they are being subjected to harassment or discrimination by a member of staff to raise this under the complaints procedure.
 However if you do not feel comfortable doing so you may wish to enquire about taking part in mediation.
-To find out more about the University’s approach to dealing with harassment and discrimination please visit the Diversity section.
+To find out more about the University’s approach to dealing with harassment and discrimination please visit the Student Diversity.

 There are some circumstances when you cannot use the Student Complaints Procedure.
 Usually, this is when the University has no control over the services or facilities in question, or where there is another way of raising an issue.
 This includes: